PeachyDB-Inc/PeachyDB/Examples.md

 # Examples

 Below is an explanation of the examples that are available with the clients.
+Once Server and Client Stack have been created, the user can invoke these tests on the Client EC2 Instances.

 ## Test 1
 `peachdb_client_cqldb.cpp`